Cobo3/CommandSystem/README.md

 Registered assemblies need only to contain the name of the assembly.

 ### Create and add Commands
-Commands can be created in three differet ways.
+Commands can be created in three different ways.
 - Manually
 - Using the CommandAttribute
 - Using the CommandsBuilder